Zoom Student Guide

 Exams are typically monitored or invigilated online with a breakout room.
 This experience is similar to attending an in-person exam.
 You will be in a “room” with other students, and an invigilator (e.g., instructor or teaching assistant) will be available to answer questions and make sure everyone is playing fair.

-• If you are not comfortable doing this in a shared session with other students, ask the invigilator to create a breakout room where you can show your ID one-on-one.
+• If you are not comfortable doing this in a shared session with other students, ask the invigilator to create a separate breakout room where you can show your ID one-on-one.

 4. You will need to keep your camera on throughout the exam, but please keep your microphone turned off unless the instructor explicitly requests otherwise.